Publié par Eplaque

 Buying a vehicle in a country outside the EU means paying 20% VAT and 10% duties based on the market value of the vehicle.
 However, those taxes are not levied when people come to France with a personal car to establish their residence in the country.
 3 conditions must be respected to avail this exemption:

 Please note that this exemption does not mean that you shouldn’t get your 846A certificate.
 It just means that customs won’t charge you VAT and duties when producing the document.
+This is valid for UA number plates, UK/GB, etc.

 There are many duties offices all over France.
 This website will help you identifying the closest one.
 Select « Bureau de douane » in the dropdown box and type your department number to narrow down the list to the offices near you.
 The phone number of each bureau de douane is mentioned.
 If you have any specific question, you can call that number.